Dwight D. Eisenhower: Personal life

 Angels in the Outfield was Eisenhower's favorite movie.
 His favorite reading material for relaxation were the Western novels of Zane Grey.
-With his excellent memory and ability to focus, Eisenhower was skilled at card games.
+With his excellent memory and ability to focus, Eisenhower was skilled at cards.
 He learned poker, which he called his "favorite indoor sport", in Abilene.
 Eisenhower recorded West Point classmates' poker losses for payment after graduation and later stopped playing because his opponents resented having to pay him.
 A friend reported that after learning to play contract bridge at West Point, Eisenhower played the game six nights a week for five months.
 Eisenhower continued to play bridge throughout his military career.
 While stationed in the Philippines, he played regularly with President Manuel Quezon, earning him the nickname the "Bridge Wizard of Manila".
-During WWII, an unwritten qualification for an officer's appointment to Eisenhower's staff was the ability to play a sound game of bridge.
+An unwritten qualification for an officer's appointment to Eisenhower's staff during World War II was the ability to play bridge.
 He played even during the stressful weeks leading up to the D-Day landings.
-His favorite partner was General Alfred Gruenther, considered the best player in the U.S. Army; he appointed Gruenther his second-in-command at NATO partly because of his skill at bridge.
+His favorite partner was General Alfred Gruenther, considered the best player in the US Army; he appointed Gruenther his second-in-command at NATO partly because of his skill at bridge.
 Saturday night bridge games at the White House were a feature of his presidency.
 He was a strong player, though not an expert by modern standards.
 The great bridge player and popularizer Ely Culbertson described his game as classic and sound with "flashes of brilliance" and said that "you can always judge a man's character by the way he plays cards.
 Eisenhower is a calm and collected player and never whines at his losses.
 He is brilliant in victory but never commits the bridge player's worst crime of gloating when he wins."
 Bridge expert Oswald Jacoby frequently participated in the White House games and said, "The President plays better bridge than golf.
 He tries to break 90 at golf.
 At bridge, you would say he plays in the 70s."